Bathysphere Boys: The Depth-Defying Diving of Messrs. Beebe and Barton | TheBookSeekers

 No. of pages 48

-The true story of the invention, disasters, and adventures of the first bathysphereaa small, cramped, bare-bones spherical deep-sea submersible that set the world record for deepest dive in 1934.
+The true story of the invention, disasters, and adventures of the first bathyspherea small, cramped, bare-bones spherical deep-sea submersible that set the world record for deepest dive in 1934.
 Explorer William Beebe and engineering grad student Otis Barton teamed up despite mismatched personalities and disagreements and changed deep-sea exploration forever.
 Told through engaging rhyme, this playfully illustrated addition to the Unhinged History series follows their journey from frustrated inventors to international celebrities.
-The tiny bathysphere was miserable to be in, with terrible lighting, little room to move, stale air, and minuscule portholesabut still the scientist-adventurers went far under the waves to experience the mysterious waters as no one ever had.
+The tiny bathysphere was miserable to be in, with terrible lighting, little room to move, stale air, and minuscule portholesbut still the scientist-adventurers went far under the waves to experience the mysterious waters as no one ever had.
 After near calamities and false starts, Beebe and Barton saw, for the very first time, deep-sea creatures in their home environment, broke world records, and made history.

 There are 48 pages in this book.
-This book was published 2019 by Schiffer Publishing Ltd .
+This book was published in 2019 by Schiffer Publishing Ltd .